Room by Room Tour

 The Fellowship Room

-Located on the second floor on the east end of the mansion, this charming room provides a space for a bride and her attendants to dress and take photographs before the ceremony.
+Located on the second floor on the east end of the mansion.
+This charming room provides a space for a bride and her attendants to dress and take photographs before the ceremony or a great meeting room.

 The Minneapolis Room

-Located on the second floor on the west end of the mansion, this room provides space for the groom and his attendants to dress and take photographs before the ceremony.
+Located on the second floor on the west end of the mansion.
+This room provides space for the groom and his attendants to dress and take photographs before the ceremony or break-out meeting room.

 Overlooking Washburn Fair Oaks Park and the Minneapolis Institute of Arts, the porch is a wonderful sitting or dining area for 12 guests.
 It is connected to the dining room and opens onto the veranda on the south side of the house.
 Five full-length arched windows add special character to the sun porch.